-As the buzzwords of modernization and digital transformation are being used more in conversations, you may be wondering if it’s time for your business to take steps towards moving to the cloud.
+As the buzzwords of modernization and digital transformation are being used more in conversations, you probably know it’s time to make a move to the cloud if you haven’t already.
 If you’re still at the crossroads regarding cloud migration, there are a number of indicators that will tell you when the time is ripe to embark on your own cloud migration project.
 Here are five (5) of them:

 1. Your employees are increasingly using mobile devices for work-related tasks